francescozaniol/xsalt/examples/petite-vue/README.md

 "[petite-vue](https://github.com/vuejs/petite-vue) is an alternative distribution of Vue optimized for progressive enhancement."

-The usage of petite-vue in xsalt components has some caveats:
+Using petite-vue in Xsalt components comes with some caveats:

 - petite-vue uses the `:` symbol (for example `v-on:click`).
-Such symbol is a reserved character in XML identifiers therefore xsalt offers a workaround: the usage of `..` instead of `:` (think of it as `:` but tilted 90 degrees).
+However, this symbol is a reserved character in XML, therefore Xsalt offers a workaround: the usage of `..` instead of `:` (think of it as `:` but tilted 90 degrees).
 For example, use `v-on..click` instead of `v-on:click`.
-- petite-vue uses few shorthands that are not compatible with the XML standard (QName invalid), therefore these cannot be used.
-Such shorthands are:
+- petite-vue uses a few shorthands that are not compatible with the XML standard (QName invalid), and therefore cannot be used.
+These shorthands include:
-  - `@` is the shorthand for dispatched DOM events.
-In this case use `v-on..click` instead of `@click`.
+  - `@` which is the shorthand for dispatched DOM events.
+In this case, use `v-on..click` instead of `@click`.
   - An attribute starting with `:` is the shorthand for `v-bind:` and cannot be used.
 In this case use `v-bind..key` instead of `:key`..
-- Finally, the usage of `{` and `}` inside attributes is reserved in XSLT, therefore these should be escaped with double braces (`{{` and `}}`).
+- Lastly, the usage of `{` and `}` inside attributes is reserved in XSLT, therefore these should be escaped with double braces (`{{` and `}}`).

-As an example, have a look at [toggle-button](./components/toggle-button.html):
+As an example, take a look at [toggle-button](./components/toggle-button.html):

 ```html
 <xsl:template match="toggle-button" mode="x-component">